What are Gas Diffusion Electrodes (GDEs)?

 Gas diffusion electrodes are used in different electrochemical reactions in batteries, fuel cells and electrolysis cells:

-- HOR Hydrogen Oxidation Reaction - oxidation of hydrogen to protons or water (hydrogen consumption)
+Oxidation of hydrogen to protons or water (hydrogen consumption)

-- ORR Oxygen Reduction Reaction - reduction of oxygen molecules to water or hydrogen peroxide (Oxygen consumption)
+Reduction of oxygen molecules to water or hydrogen peroxide (Oxygen consumption)

-- CO2RR CO2 Reduction Reaction - reduction of carbon dioxide to different products possible
+Reduction of carbon dioxide to different products possible

 Would you like to learn more about our gas diffusion electrodes BiPlex?